 - 1 cup hot water

-- 2 1/2 teaspoons of gelatin – the cheap kind at the grocery store will do or get Great Lakes Gelatin
+- 2 1/2 teaspoons of gelatin – the cheap kind at the grocery store will do or get Great Lakes Gelatin.
+Add this to your smoothies for a collagen boost!

 - Optional – 1 teaspoon Apple Cider Vinegar (gently clarifies the hair and removes product buildup)